SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/microservices.md

 #### Sending the request

-First we create the `Request` with: the type of request, the request path and the payload `any()` because we do not need to put anything in the payload in this example.
+First, we create the `Request` with: the request type, the request path, and the payload `any()` because in this example we do not need to put anything in the payload.

 We then use `execute` to send the request and provide an action to be called with the response.